hoonto/planner/README.md

 3. Restart both servers (`node server/server` and `npm run dev`)

 ## To change the configuration of most things

+* Note: The configs are not tested, they may or may not work and there are some obvious problems, for example the port for testing is the same as the port in dev so clearly something is incorrect in how I'm doing that.

 1. from the root of the project directory `cd config`
 2. You will find a number of config files here: